 In order to establish causality, HSWs are randomly assigned to the different treatments.
-Treatment assignment takes places at the group level for the savings module and the sharing intervention and the individual level for the gift and photo treatment and the savings reminder.
-This section explains the considerations behind the randomization for the various treatments.
+Treatment assignment takes places at the group level for the savings module and the sharing intervention and the individual level for the gift cum photo treatment and the savings reminder.
+This section explains the randomization of the various treatments.